sheet-t/HPotter/hpotter-server/DEVELOPER.md

 ### Pull requests(PR) can be approved by anyone on the team
 To pull a branch to perform a PR:

+### Flushing IPtables
+Its best to flush your current IPtable rules for HPotter to work smoothly by running:

+     sudo iptables -F
+     sudo iptables -X

     git branch -t "branch name"